Workplace Harassment

 How to Handle Harassment in the Workplace

 After somebody in the workplace has been harassed, the first thing that the victim needs to do is confront the harasser.
 Later on, should a lawsuit be filed, the victim can show that they did indeed approach the harasser and attempted to make them aware that they were offended by the harassing comments or behavior.
 If the issue persists and worsens over time, the next thing to do is to write an incident report.
-Make a couple copies of this document so that you have them for yourself and can give them to relevant parties (like the human resources department or your boss).
+Make a couple of copies of this document so that you have them for yourself and can give them to relevant parties (like the human resources department or your boss).
 Next, make an internal complaint with your employer.
 Since it is unlikely that you have ever filed a complaint before, you probably don’t know how to do it.
 By going to the human resources department, they can help you file a complaint.
 You will then be given a letter.
 Review it carefully and follow the instructions on it.
 When the victim files a complaint, it shows the company that there is good reason to look into the matter and come up with a solution for it.
 Additionally, now that the company has been made aware of the problem, they are now responsible for addressing and resolving it.

 For your own records that might be used by your employer later on, jot down the date and time that the incident occurred as well as who the harasser was.
 Getting as much detail recorded as possible is important for making a stronger case and making it easier for the company to take the appropriate action.
 Probably the best and swiftest way to put an end to a case of discrimination or harassment is by going to your employer immediately after the incident occurred.
-You will want to submit a claim to EEOC (Equal Employment Opportunity Commission).
+You will want to submit a claim to EEOC (Equal Employment OpportunityCommission).
 This is very important because if you don’t first file a charge, a future lawsuit will be automatically thrown out.
 An interesting twist to harassment is that the victim of the incident does not always have to be the person who was actually harassed.
 A victim could be anyone who was affected by the incident.

-It is necessary to keep in mind that a victim of harassment only has a 180 day window to file their claim with the EEOC once the incident has happened.
+It is necessary to keep in mind that a victim of harassment only has a 180-day window to file their claim with the EEOC once the incident has happened.
 This claimed can be filed by calling the telephone number 800-669-400, visiting the EEOC location in person, or mailing a letter to EEOC.
 When you file a claim, you will need to include your full name, mailing address, phone number, and information about your place of employment as well as your employer.
 Once the EEOC gets your claim, they can begin an investigation.
 You need to be ready to share as much information about the incident as you can remember (that is why writing things down as soon as they happen is so important).
 The more detail you can provide, the better it is for the investigation.

 You also don’t want to wait long after the incident has occurred since any witnesses who might have seen it could have left the business once you decided to file a claim.
 If the harassment occurred over email, you want to keep a record of those emails and file a claim before those emails get automatically deleted.
 When you bring your case to human resources, you want to be armed with as much detailed information as possible.
 And it should go without saying that there is never a good reason to hide any information that would help your case.

 Once you have filed a claim and the EEOC has begun their investigation, there is a good chance that they will end up visiting your place of employment.
-Also, note that your employer can’t punish you for filing a claim and for said employer to do so would be a clear violation of the law.
+Also, note that your employer can’t punish you for filing a claim, and for the said employer to do so would be a clear violation of the law.
 When an employee files a complaint with the EEOC, the employer is not allowed to fire or demote the harassed employee simply because they filed the complaint.

 You might also want to consider hiring an attorney who specializes in employment issues and harassment cases like yours.
 Once you have written up a claim, an attorney can review it and determine what the strengths of it might be.
 A lawyer will also be able to advise you on what the next best steps are and inform you of your rights as a victim of harassment.
 Be aware that if you plan to sue the harasser or the company that employs the harasser, you only have three months to do so.
 Additionally, you might live in a state that requires to you file another separate complaint with the state’s fair employment practices agency.